ywang-math/ywang-math.github.io/research.md

   * Patching for arithmetic curves and local-global principles.
   * The arithmetic of algebraic stacks with applications to number theory.
-  * Topics that are broadly related to algebraic groups, such as invariant theory, differetial Galois theory and toric varieties.
+  * Topics that are broadly related to algebraic groups, such as invariant theory, differetial Galois theory, etc.

 ### Publications and Preprints